 - Financial information such as credit/debit card numbers

-- A list of URLs including the referring site, your activity on this site, and the site you exit to (automatically collected);
+- A list of URLs including the referring site, activity on this site, and the site exited too

-- You contact us via one of our enquiry forms
+- You contact us via one of our online enquiry forms

-- You sign up to our mailing list
+- You sign up for our mailing list

 - You make an online booking